masoudsoleymani/budget-tracker/README.md

 # Speechly Budget Tracker

-This project is a Expense Budget Tracker that has voice capabilities powered by Speechly.
+This project is a Budget Tracker that has voice intraction capabilities (powered by Speechly)

 Page is published at [https://masoudsoleymani.github.io/budget-tracker](https://masoudsoleymani.github.io/budget-tracker)